 I would like to end by thanking my colleagues.
 I have been raising a fuss about these issues since 2011.
 In that time I also moved from the left to the center, politically.
 I am no longer a progressive.
 So you might expect that I’ve been ostracized, but I have not.
 Nothing bad has happened to me.
 Some of my colleagues believe that the political imbalance is not a problem.
 But the majority response has been, roughly: “This is really interesting.
 We really truly value diversity, and we agree with you and your co-authors that diversity of viewpoints is the kind that confers the most benefits on groups.
 But gosh, how are we going to get more?”

 That’s our mission at Heterodox Academy – to figure out how to get more.
 It will be hard, but it can and must be done.
-Please see our “solutions page.”
+Please see our “tools page.”

 Post script: Paul Krugman recently referred to us at HeterodoxAcademy as “outraged conservatives,” and he said that the leftward shift in the academy was really just the rightward shift of the Republican Party since the 1990s.
 He suggests that professors didn’t change their views on policy, they just stopped identifying as Republicans as the party went off the deep end.
 There is surely some truth to Krugman’s argument, but that doesn’t negate our claim that the makeup of the professoriate really did change after the Greatest Generation retired.
 Krugman’s argument could not explain graph #3, for example, which shows just a single person with views on social issues that are right of center.
 Also, I should point out that most of us at Heterodox Academy are not conservatives, and if you read everything on our site, it will be hard to find evidence of “outrage.”